Calvindd2f/IoTPowerShellAgent/README.md

 The project is designed for infrastructure and automation scenarios where a persistent Windows execution agent needs to receive work remotely, execute PowerShell locally, and return structured results and telemetry.

-> **Security:** The default installer configures the service to run as `NT AUTHORITY\SYSTEM`.
-Any script submitted to the agent therefore executes with the privileges of the service account.
-Access to the agent must be treated as privileged remote code execution and protected accordingly.
+> ⚠️ **Security Warning:** The default installer configures the service to run as `NT AUTHORITY\SYSTEM`.
+Any script submitted to the agent executes with SYSTEM-level privileges.
+Access to the agent must be treated as privileged remote code execution.
+See [Security model](#security-model) for deployment recommendations.

 ## Architecture